 WordPress eCommerce Pricing

 You will also need to pay for any specialized development of your WordPress website or WooCommerce store.
-Finally, you will need to add in the cost of website hosting, and the costs of credit card processing, which may include monthly and per-transaction costs.
+Finally, you’ll want to account for the costs of credit card processing, which may include monthly and per-transaction costs.

 Alternative eCommerce Plugins for WordPress

-Although WooCommerce is the most popular WordPress eCommerce plugin (they claim it runs nearly 30% of all online stores) there are other options available, including Easy Digital Downloads, Shopp, and Ecwid.
+Although WooCommerce is the most popular WordPress ecommerce plugin (they claim it runs nearly 30% of all online stores) there are other options available, including Easy Digital Downloads, Shopp, and Ecwid.
+If WooCommerce isn’t the right fit for your needs with a WordPress site, be sure to check out other options.

 Wix or WordPress and WooCommerce?

-As with the general comparison of WordPress and Wix, WordPress and WooCommerce is better if you want a higher level of customization and have the time, effort, and desire to tweak every aspect of your store.
+Roughly speaking, WordPress and WooCommerce is better if you want a higher level of customization and have the time, effort, and desire to tweak every aspect of your store.
+WordPress offers more control over your final product, but will take more effort to learn or higher costs if you choose to hire a developer.

-If you just want a simple and easy eCommerce store setup, and don’t mind being slightly limited in your options, Wix is a good choice.
+If you just want a simple and easy ecommerce store setup, and don’t mind being slightly limited in your options, Wix is a good choice.
+The drag-and-drop interface is easier to learn, which can help you get started more quickly with a professional-looking site.

 What do you use, Wix or WordPress?
 Let us know in the comments!